Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Introduction

 \section{Introduction}

-Students' active participation and engagement in the classroom are crucial for successful learning outcomes \cite{farag2021toward}.
-Student engagement is a multidimensional construct that encompasses behavioral, emotional and cognitive engagement \cite{fredricks2004school}.
+Students' active participation and engagement in the classroom are essential for successful learning outcomes \cite{sumer2021multimodal,farag2021toward}.
+Student engagement is a multidimensional construct comprising behavioral, emotional, and cognitive engagement \cite{fredricks2004school}.
 Behavioral engagement refers to students' self-directed actions to get access to the curriculum, such as studying and doing homework, hand and body movements while attending lectures, as well as engaging cooperatively in classroom activities \cite{andolfi2017opening}.
 Emotional engagement, on the other hand, refers to students' feelings about their learning experience, teachers, and peers \cite{skinner1993motivation}.
 This involves feelings of happiness in learning, disinterest in the subject matter, or frustration and struggle to understand.
-Lastly, cognitive engagement is the psychological investment in academic achievement, which is usually revealed by a student's ability to comprehend, organize, and analyze in the act of deep learning to fully understand the material \cite{chi2014icap}.
+Lastly, cognitive engagement is the psychological investment in academic achievement, which is usually revealed by a student's ability to comprehend, organize, and analyze in the act of deep learning to fully understand the material \cite{chi2014icap,booth2023engagement}.

 Behavioral engagement is a key indicator of student participation and attentiveness, with a direct impact on academic performance \cite{appleton2008student}.
-During a lecture, a student's behavior can reveal whether they are on- or off-task.
-While a disengaged student engages in off-task activities like playing with a mobile device and checking the time, an engaged student typically listens, takes notes, and types on a laptop.
-Traditional assessments of this engagement depend on manual classroom observations \cite{smith2013classroom,lane2015new}.
+During a lecture, students' behaviors often reveal whether they are on- or off-task.
+While an engaged student typically listens, takes notes, and types on a laptop, a disengaged student engages in off-task activities like playing with a mobile and frequently checking the time.
+Conventional assessments of behavioral engagement typically depend on manual classroom observations \cite{smith2013classroom,lane2015new}.
 While informative, these observations are labor-intensive and subject to observer bias, which limits their scalability in large educational settings.
-A key aspect of engagement annotation is its temporal resolution, which defines the time scale at which engagement is evaluated.
-Following the standard classroom observation protocols \cite{smith2013classroom,lane2015new}, we adopt a 2-minute time resolution, i.e., the length of each video sample is set to match a 2-minute time window.
+Measuring students' engagement provides instructors with quantitative feedback, enabling them to adjust lectures and classroom activities to effectively re-engage disengaged students.
+An important consideration in engagement annotation is temporal resolution, which defines the time scale over which engagement is assessed.
+Following the standard classroom observation protocols \cite{smith2013classroom,lane2015new}, we adopt a 2-minute temporal resolution.